Job interview: Education, continuing education, further training, course, schools, info

 The self-presentation interview offers applicants the opportunity to present themselves well orally and be convincing.
 The self-presentation offers the personnel/recruiters a kind of opportunity to check the written documents already submitted by the candidate, such as the letter of application and the CV.
 They have presumably already formed a picture here, which they now want to round off with the personal impression.
 Any inconsistencies between the presentation and the application, as well as any gaps that have not yet been noticed, can also be localized with the self-presentation in the interview.
 The presentation also serves to make a personal impression and to assess your personality.

-- Preparing a self-presentation for a job interview
+• Showing up late for a job interview

 Haven't found the right training or further education yet?
 Benefit from educational advice now!